Responsible use of antibiotics

 - Establishing a McDonald’s Advisory Council for Chicken Sustainability to support our continued journey on chicken sustainability.

-- Complete an assessment by the end of 2018 to measure the feasibility of extending these commitments to the remaining global markets where McDonald’s operates.
+- Complete an assessment to measure the feasibility of extending these commitments to the remaining global markets where McDonald’s operates.

 These commitments apply to markets across the globe,2 which impact more than 70% of our global chicken supply and will be fully implemented on or before 2024.
 Together, we believe these commitments provide the ability to drive and measure continuous improvement for the health and welfare of chickens.